 With detailed logs, you don’t have to worry.
 Anything and everything done in the grow can be accessed by you and any new growers you bring on board.
 This information is, after all, your proprietary data.

-Additionally, assuming your growers never leave, these records help everyone keep track of what’s been done in the past.
+Additionally, these records help everyone keep track of what was done in the past.
 As a team, you can comb through this data to improve water/feeding schedules, lighting methods, or anything else that happens in your grow rooms.
 The more information you have available, the better you can pinpoint problem areas or find new ways to make your grow more efficient.